 For example, a swing out seat, hand control or wheelchair hoist can often be moved.

-If it’s been less than 5 years since we funded the modification, and you want to have the modification moved to another vehicle, you would have to pay for it to be re-installed.
+You may want to have a modification moved to another vehicle.
+If it’s been less than 5 years since we funded the modification, you would have to pay for it to be re-installed.